Introductory Electronics

 4. How do diodes and transistors differ in their functions?
 A. Diodes amplify signals, transistors act as rectifiers B. Diodes allow current in one direction only, transistors amplify or switch electronic signals C. Diodes have three terminals, transistors have two D. Diodes regulate voltage, transistors control current flow Answer: B. Diodes allow current in one direction only, transistors amplify or switch electronic signals

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Introductory Electronics from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Introductory Electronics from previous years.

 A series RLC circuit is said to resonate, when